-- How do the study programmes reflect the institutional mission and goals? - How and to what extent does the institution implement a student-centred approach implemented to teaching and learning? (cf. ESG 1.3) - How does study programme design and approval function in the institution?
-Who does what? (cf. ESG 1.2) - What is the relationship between the institution's research and learning and teaching activities? - What are the policies and processes covering the various phases of the student life-cycle? (cf. ESG 1.4) - Student support services (cf. ESG 1.6): - ✓ Is the organisation and content of student support services adequate to meet the goals set? - ✓ How effective are student support services in enhancing the achievement of students?
+- How do the study programmes reflect the institutional mission and goals? - How and to what extent does the institution implement a student-centred approach implemented to teaching and learning? (cf. ESG 1.3) - How and to what extent the institution policies support and encourage the implementation of innovation in teaching? - How does study programme design and approval function in the institution?
+Who does what? (cf. ESG 1.2) - What is the relationship between the institution's research and learning and teaching activities? - What are the policies and processes covering the various phases of the student life cycle? (cf. ESG 1.4) - Student support services (cf. ESG 1.6) :

+- Is the organisation and content of student support services adequate to meet the goals set? - How effective are student support services in enhancing the achievement of students?